 The U.S. Department of Veteran Affairs (VA) Yellow Ribbon Program supports students as they study at private institutions or study as out-of-state students.
 Both undergraduates and graduate students are eligible to participate in the Yellow Ribbon Program.

-The Vocational Rehabilitation and Employment program provides qualifying veterans with assistance in training for a job, making accommodations for work, help with resume updating, and guidance in your job search!
+The Veteran Readiness and Employment program provides qualifying veterans with assistance in training for a job, making accommodations for work, help with resume updating, and guidance in your job search!

 Related Article: What Are Your Options for VA Education Benefits?